Gadwall: Behaviour

 The gadwall is a bird of open wetlands, such as prairie or steppe lakes, wet grassland or marshes with dense fringing vegetation, and usually feeds by dabbling for plant food with head submerged.
 They can also dive underwater for food, more proficiently than other dabbling ducks, and may also steal food from diving birds such as coots.
 It nests on the ground, often some distance from water.
 It is not as gregarious as some dabbling ducks outside the breeding season and tends to form only small flocks.

 Gadwalls are monogamous and may start breeding after their first year.
 Pair formation begins during fall migration or on breeding grounds, but has also been reported to occur in August when males are still in eclipse plumage.
 Gadwalls are generally quiet, except during courtship.
 The male utters a mep call during a display known as the burp, where he raises his head pointing his bill towards a female.
 The grunt-whistle is similar to that of mallards, where the male rears his outstretched head with the bill dipped into water, displacing a stream of water droplets towards a nearby female as the bill is raised against the chest.
 During this display the male makes a loud whistle call followed by a low burp.
 Paired males may follow other females in flight displays.

-Young birds feed on insects at first; adults also eat some molluscs and insects during the nesting season.